 Many think that the BBC represents the whole PSB sector.
-That is not the case (see Table 1).
+That is not the case.
 The terrestrial broadcasting system is peppered with PSB constraints and objectives.
-According to a UK Government website:1
+According to a UK Government website1:

 The UK has 5 public service television broadcasters.
-These broadcasters receive benefits like the licence fee (in the case of the BBC), guaranteed access to the spectrum (or section of the airwaves) they need for broadcasting, and prominence on
+These broadcasters receive benefits like the licence fee (in the case of the BBC), guaranteed access to the spectrum (or section of the airwaves) they need for broadcasting, and prominence on TV electronic programme guides.
+In return they commit to providing services that give a benefit to the public, like news, local programming or cultural content.